-- Very Good Specific and comprehensive.
-Complete, detailed, and clearly articulated information as to how the criteria are met.
-Well-conceived and thoroughly developed ideas. - Good General but sufficient detail.
-Adequate information as to how the criteria are met, but some areas are not fully explained and/or questions remain.
-Some minor inconsistencies and weaknesses. - Fair Unclear and non-specific.
-Limited information is provided about approach and strategies.
-Lacks focus and detail. - Poor Does not meet the criteria, fails to provide information, provides inaccurate information, or provides information that requires substantial clarification as to how the criteria are met. - Not Found Does not address the criteria or simply re-states the criteria.

-1. Abstract (00 Points) Included Not Included

-2. Work Plan (20 Points) Very Good Good Fair Poor NF a.
-The applicant describes how the STAC will provide technical assistance in the areas of literacy instruction focused upon adults performing at the lowest levels of the New York Reporting System (NYRS), This should include, program improvement, educational gains, ITAP, CAP.
-4 3 2 1 0 b.
+ust receive a minimum arded bonus points wi II be add ed to the e final sco ore for p ourposes of ranking propos sais.
+Rating Guidelines: Very Good - Specific and comprehensive.
+Complete, detailed, and clearly articul information as to how the criteria are met.
+Well-conceived and thorou developed ideas.
+Good - Gene met, eral but sufficient detail.
+A but some areas are not for inconsistencies and we ully expla ined and/ Fair - Uncle ear and non-specific.
+Li strategies.
+Lacks focus mited info ormation is provided d about approach Poor - Does inform s not meet the criteria, fa mation, or provides inforr by the criteria are met. ils to prov vide infor s not address the criteria or simply re-state: s the criter ia.
+1. Abstract (00 Po oints) Include d Not Ir ncluded 1 Γ 2.
+Work Plan (20 Very Good Good Fair Poor NF lescribes how the STAC nical assistance in the areas of literacy instruction focused upon adults performing at the lowest levels of the New York Reporting System (NYRS), improvement, educational gains, ITAP, include, should b.
 The applicant describes how the STACs support programs to achieve or exceed NYRS/state accountability benchmarks.
 4 3 2 1 0 c.
 The applicant describes how the STAC collaborates with NYSED/AEPP and RAEN directors.
 They described what type of capacity does the STAC have to support the training and technical assistance needs of ALE programs.
 4 3 2 1 0 d.
 The applicant describes the data entry support and Professional Development that supports instruction through training and workshops (Include paid instructors and volunteers).
 How will College and Career Readiness Standards, NYSED CareerKits, ABE, ESL, and HSE prep be included?
 4 3 2 1 0 e.
 The applicant describes how STAC will conduct participant and regional evaluations on training.
 This includes RAEN sponsored workshops and training opportunities.
 4 3 2 1 0 Total (out of 20) Comments: